LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Experiments

 \subsection{Two-stage Training}

-To make full use of the training data, for each step of leave-one-trial-out cross-validation, the neural networks are trained in two stages using the training data.
-Since the inner loop of the nested cross-validation is the 5-fold cross-validation, 20\% of the training data is utilized as validation data in each step of the 5-fold cross-validation.
-First, the best performing model in 5 fold is saved as the candidate for testing.
-Then all 5 folds of the training data are combined as the new training data.
-The candidate model will be fine-tuned for 5 epochs on the combined training data with a smaller learning rate compared with the first stage training.
-After getting the fine-tuned model, it will be evaluated on the testing data.
-Testing data is never used in any form during the training process to avoid biased evaluation.
+The optimization process via two-stage training is introduced here.
+To make full use of the training data, for each step of trial-wise n-fold cross-validation, the neural networks were trained in two stages using the training data.
+Since the inner loop of the nested cross-validation was the k-fold cross-validation, one fold of training data was utilized as validation data in each step of the k-fold cross-validation.
+First, the best-performing model in the k folds was saved as the candidate for testing.
+Then all k folds of the training data were combined as the new training data.
+The candidate model was fine-tuned on the combined training data with a smaller learning rate compared with the first stage training.
+In the second stage, the pre-trained model was trained for a maximum of 20 epochs.
+The training process stopped when the training accuracy reached 100\% the first time to make sure the model was well fine-tuned without over-fitting.
+Test data was not used in any step of the two-stage model training.
+After getting the fine-tuned model, it was evaluated on the test data.